Summer & Cinnamon

 Looking for other recipes like this?
 Try these:

-• Instant Pot creamy chicken and broccoli over rice on a plate.
+• Easy Instant Pot chicken and broccoli served over white rice on a blue plate with a creamy sauce.

-• A bowl of creamy authentic Indian butter, chicken, garnished with fresh cilantro served with a side of fluffy naan.
+• A bowl of creamy authentic Indian butter, chicken, garnished with fresh cilantro.

 Hello there!